Corpus Christi Catholic Church (Celebration, Florida)

 The Corpus Christi Catholic Church is located at Celebration, Florida, a master-planned community in Osceola County, Florida, United States, near Walt Disney World Resort.
-The Church is part of the Orlando Diocese of Florida, as created by the Vatican.
+The church is part of the Roman Catholic Diocese of Orlando, in full communion with the Holy See.
 The parish population was made up of around 100 families at the start of the community in 2005, but as of 2017 is estimated to be more than 1,000 families.